PETROLIA FARMERS’ MARKET EXTENDED BY TWO WEEKS – FRESH PRODUCE AND MAKERS MARKET PLANNED!

-Each year, the Town of Petrolia Community Services department hosts a tree giveaway program where residents may request one tree (while supplies last) that they can plant on their property at no charge to the homeowner.
+Petrolia – Each year, the Town of Petrolia Parks and Recreation department hosts a tree giveaway program where residents may request one tree (while supplies last) that they can plant on their property at no charge to the homeowner.

-The trees are traditionally native trees, trees that provide a large canopy for shade, and trees that show off their bright colours in the autumn.
+The trees are traditionally native trees, trees that provide a large canopy for shade, and/or trees that show off their bright colours in the autumn.

 “This is always a successful program, and we are grateful for the number of residents that participate each year.”
-Said Director of Community Services and Facilities, Dave Menzies.
+Said Director of Parks and Recreation and Facilities, Dave Menzies.